Want to program your own Ford PATS key?

 8. Repeat this process for any additional keys.

 Disclaimer: Be sure to check your owner's manual if you have questions.
-This video is for informational purposes only – use this process at your own risk.
+This article is for informational purposes only – use this process at your own risk.
+And if you have additional problems with your Ford key, check out this article.